 The studies were completed by the early 2000s and should have been enough to greatly limit or stop the surgery, says Dr. Richard Deyo, professor of evidence-based medicine at the Oregon Health and Sciences University.
 But that did not happen, according to a recent report.
 Instead, spinal fusion rates increased — the clinical trials had little effect.”

 It is unclear if a decade of clinic trials saying spinal fusion is no better than conservative treatments and one New York Times article will change anything, spinal fusion surgery will still be done.
 Why?
 Because the MRI will always show clear evidence of the need for medical intervention.

-Researchers are speculating that spinal fusion accelerates disc degeneration that can cause pain and stenosis
+Researchers are speculating that spinal fusion accelerates disc degeneration that can cause pain

 Not only has it been shown that spinal fusion surgery is an appropriate treatment for many patients, but that it is doing more damage than the original degeneration that sent the patient to the doctor in the first place.